Who I am

 I’m a white, queer, cisgender, and educated elder woman;

-a wife, a mother, and a grandmother.
+a wife, a mother of two, and a grandmother of three.

-Evolving: Faith, Sexuality, and Aging.
+as chronicled in my recent book, Evolving: Faith, Sexuality, and Aging.

 Professionally...

-I’m now a spiritual companion, group facilitator, and author.
+I’m a spiritual director, author, and educator.

 Spiritually...